gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 Follow these steps to allow the installation to share its items with other Digital Archive installations via the shared AWS Elasticsearch index:

--   In cPanel, edit `public_html/digitalarchive/es.ini`
+-   In cPanel, edit `es.ini` in the site folder
 -   Set `shared_index_name` to the name of the shared index e.g. `acadia`

 !!! danger "Shared Index"